filipi/orchid/README.md

  * composer to manage php dependncies
  * some sort of javascript and web assets dependency manager (package.json kind of tool)
- *
- * responsive interface
- * composer to manage php dependncies
- * some sort of javascript and web assets dependency manager (package.json kind of tool) -- Bower perhaps
  * bower register, bower unregister (using git repository)

  Good portuguese tutorial on Websockets with PHP